MichaelTA0111/ELE3001-FYP-BEng/doc/Progress/project-diary.md

 To do:
 - MA to copy relevant binary files onto the mounted microSD card on the Morello board.
 - MA to create a bootable USB drive with a CheriBSD image file.
-- PT to answer questions asked by DCG.
+- TS to answer questions asked by DCG.

 ### Wednesday 5<sup>th</sup>:
 Progress:
-- PT answered any outstanding questions from DCG about the project specifications.
+- TS answered any outstanding questions from DCG about the project specifications.
 - MA set the local date and time on the PC, which were the first successful commands issued via the debug connection.
 - MA cloned the prebuilt Morello firmware binaries and copied them into the mounted microSD card.
 - MA unsuccessfully tried to build a disk image for CheriBSD using the official cheribuild Python script.